GOP claims control of Alaska House as ballot count continues

-Republicans say they have regained control of the Alaska House.
-But the House speaker, Democrat Bryce Edgmon, says not so fast.
+Republicans on Wednesday said they had regained control of the Alaska House, an announcement the current House speaker called premature.

-The GOP majority announced Wednesday stood at the minimum of 21 members.
-Rep. Dave Talerico said he was chosen to be the next speaker.
-He said the caucus was working out details, such as guiding principles.
+The state House has 40 members, and the GOP majority stood at the minimum of 21.

+Rep. Dave Talerico of Healy told reporters he was chosen to be the next speaker.
+He said the caucus was working out details, such as guiding principles and whether the caucus would require members to vote for the budget.

-But Edgmon, in a statement, said ballot counting continues and that there remains one tight House race whose outcome could split the 40-member House in half.
+But Edgmon, in a statement, said ballot counting continues and that there remains one tight House race whose outcome could split the House evenly.
 A Republican leads in that Fairbanks House race.

 If Republicans do take hold of the House, it would be significant.
 Republican Mike Dunleavy was elected governor, and Republicans are expected to hold the Senate.